 There are various components of the budget that are impacted by monthly billing, including bill printing, postage, check payment processing services and merchant fees related to payment processing of debit and credit cards.
-Under the current bi-monthly billing frequency, the budget for those items is approximately \$2 million for the two-year budget.
-The expected additional cost of moving to monthly billing is approximately \$737,000 for the biennium.
+Under the current bi-monthly billing frequency, the budget for those items is approximately \$2 million for the two year budget.
+The expected additional cost of moving to monthly billing.
 Merchant fees represent the bulk of the monthly billing cost increases; the other increased fees are estimated to about \$180,000 annually.
 At some future point, the Commission will be asked to consider the possibility of charging customers for credit and debit card use.

 Commissioner Strom asked if customers are given the option of going paperless.
 Todd Dahlberg said customers are given the option.
-Vendors generally can help encourage customers to reduce the paper burden by going paperless.
+Vendors generally are working hard toward reducing the paper burden by going paperless.
 In doing so, however, there are related costs that get passed on to the customer.

 Todd Dahlberg offered the Commission two policy options to consider, with the first maintaining the status quo and the current bi-monthly billing cycle, and the second establishing a policy to transition to a monthly billing cycle.
 The recommendation of the staff was the second option.
-A recommendation from the Commission will be sought at the July 7th Commission meeting.
+A recommendation from the Commission will be sought at the July Commission meeting.
 Council direction will be sought in October and if approved the customer communications will be focused on the second quarter of 2023 ahead of an expected rollout of monthly billing in the third quarter of that year.

 Lucy Liu noted that the annual cost with a bi-monthly billing approach is projected to be nearly one million dollars in 2023.
-Moving to monthly billing would add a projected \$240,000 in 2023.
+Moving to monthly billing would add a projected \$240,000.

-Todd Dahlberg stated that there are opportunities for savings.
-Customers could opt to use auto pay via check, which costs much less in terms of merchant fees.
-The city can encourage customers to pay in a way that reduces our costs, but the budget needs to be sized appropriately in case customers choose to pay via credit cards.
+Todd Dahlberg allowed that there are opportunities for savings.
+Customers could opt to use auto pay via check and that costs much less in terms of merchant fees.
+The city has the ability to influence the behavior of customers could would result in savings, but the city should avoid making the mistake of thinking such efforts will be successful.

-Answering a question asked by Commissioner Dupertuis about proposal number 140.33, Andy Baker said pages 38 and 39 of Appendix A is where the proposal for the switch to monthly billing is housed.
+Answering a question asked by Commissioner Dupertuis about section 140.33 on pages 38 and 39 of Appendix A, Andy Baker said is where the proposal for the switch to monthly billing is housed.
 However, the total dollar costs shown on page 39 are for the proposal in total, which includes the existing staff to support the customer service and billing function.
 The line item is not exclusively the change associated with monthly billing, rather it represents in total what it takes to deliver the utilities customer service and billing function.

-Commissioner Dupertuis requested clarification on the delta of the billing change versus the total cost in the proposal.
+Commissioner Dupertuis (inaudible) delta of the billing change versus the total cost (inaudible).
 Andy Baker said the increment from 2023 to 2024 of \$240,304 is embedded in the 2023 number on the chart on page 39.

-Todd Dahlberg stated that monthly billing is not the only change to the proposal.
-The assumption is made that there will be a higher adoption rate with routine credit card use, so merchant fees are expected to increase whether or not the shift to monthly billing is made.
+Todd Dahlberg allowed that monthly billing is not the only change to the proposal.
+The assumption is made that there will be a higher adoption rate with credit card use, so merchant fees will go up whether or not the shift to monthly billing is made.